redsuperbat/nordic_wellness_booker/README.md

 # Nordic Wellness Booker

-This service books gym classes automatically for me using the undocumented Nordic Wellness API.
+A service that books gym classes automatically using the undocumented Nordic Wellness API.